vim-scripts/Advancer-Abbreviation/README.md

         au Syntax,WinEnter * AbbrInitSyntax
         au BufRead,BufNewFile * AbbrInitMapKeys

-        AbbrInitMapKeys MUST be invoked, or the no shortcuts will work.
+        AbbrInitMapKeys MUST be invoked, or the no shortcut will work.

     g:AbbrSplitPattern
         Default: '[()\[\]{}]'